If you were dining with me at a restaurant for lunch and asked me what I thought about the salad I’d ordered, my response might be this:

 Sometimes my husband complains as much as I do, because even though he doesn’t cook, he does know properly-cooked seasonal food.
 So, here is his comment at dinner on that same day when we were out of town:

 “Well they managed to overcook the steak.
-At best it’s medium, not medium-rare, and under seasoned.
+At best it’s well done and under seasoned.
 The vegetables aren’t roasted at all, they are just calling them roasted because they’re on a skewer, and they’re raw.
 And, the risotto is just a thick blob of tasteless rice.”

 But my pet peeve goes beyond criticizing my restaurant meals, if criticism is necessary.
 It’s about the MENUS at these restaurants.

 Menus serve a purpose.
 At least, they should.
-They should inform about the dish, whether an appetizer, entrée, or side dish.
-They should also be seasonally oriented.
+They should inform about the dish, whether an appetizer, entrée, side, etc. They should also be seasonally oriented.
 I don’t expect a restaurant to change menus daily, but maybe with the 4 seasons?.
-A strawberry salad on a menu when it’s January makes me nuts.
+A strawberry salad on a menu when it’s January makes me crazy.

 On a menu, a dish should be described much like you’d describe a recipe.
 The major ingredients listed first, followed by anything significant.
 And that dish should be under a clear heading of Salad, or Appetizer, so you know what category of dish it is.
-The little plate big plate thing can be confusing unless you have a good waiter.
+The little plate big plate thing can be confusing.

 So as I mentioned, my husband and I were out of town and excited to have a few great meals.
 We typically make travel plans around restaurant reservations.